Quansight-Labs/quansight-labs-site/posts/2021/10/cxx-numba-interoperability.md

 together with functions signatures are then used to set up a highly efficient calling sequence.
 This method will require creating a small C/C++ wrapper library that contains ``extern "C"``-attributed functions which return the addresses of C++ library functions and can be easily called from Python using various techniques, here we use [ctypes](https://docs.python.org/3/library/ctypes.html).

-We provida here a Python script [cxx2py.py](https://raw.githubusercontent.com/Quansight-Labs/quansight-labs-site/main/posts/2021/10/cxx2py.py) that auto-generates, from a user-supplied C++ header and source files, the C/C++ wrapper library as well as a Python [ctypes](https://docs.python.org/3/library/ctypes.html) wrapper
+We provide here a Python script [cxx2py.py](https://raw.githubusercontent.com/Quansight-Labs/quansight-labs-site/main/posts/2021/10/cxx2py.py) that auto-generates, from a user-supplied C++ header and source files, the C/C++ wrapper library as well as a Python [ctypes](https://docs.python.org/3/library/ctypes.html) wrapper